flotiq/flotiq-docs/docs/panel/content-types.md

 ![](images/TypeDefinitionsMenu.png){: .center .border}

 If you don't have any CTDs yet, you see tiles with predefined CTDs from which you can choose your first one by clicking on the tile representing your chosen CTD.
 You can also create one from scratch by clicking `Custom` tile or by clicking `Add definition` button in the top right corner of the page.
+To learn more about predefined CTDs, head [here](./predefined-content-types.md)

 ![](images/TypeDefinitionsTiles.png){: .center .width75 .border}